 One of FMO’s core values is integrity.
 FMO believes it is important that this value is lived by its employees as well as its customers and suppliers.
 FMO has embedded integrity into its policies, products and procedures.
 The KYC Framework, the Anti Bribery & Corruption Policy as well as Gifts, Entertainment & Hospitality Policy address the minimum standards our stakeholders, including our employees, should adhere to.

-In 2020, all new FMO employees were required to complete the Compliance e-learning that addresses personal integrity topics such as bribery and corruption.
+In 2021, all new FMO employees were required to complete the Compliance e-learning that addresses personal integrity topics such as bribery and corruption.
 In addition, new investment staff were also required to complete the KYC e-learning as part of their onboarding.
-All investment staff were also required to undertake additional training related to the FEC program and remediation project.
+All new investment staff were also required to undertake additional training related to the FEC program and remediation project.

 KYC remediation and incidents

 In 2021, FMO continued the KYC remediation effort to align with the latest KYC and FEC requirements.
 This was finished before the end of the year and forms part of meeting DNB’s expectations.
 In total 951 active customer KYC files were remediated.
 Independent external validation confirmed that the remediated efforts and KYC files are demonstrably compliant with the relevant requirements, after which the Management Board provided a compliance statement to DNB.
 The validation identified several recommendations that FMO will follow up on in 2022.

 In 2021, we registered one KYC incident at existing customers (2020: two incidents).
 In this specific case the KYC procedure was not fully followed.
 Remedial actions were taken and the risk mitigated.